Media Release 12 June 2020

 NZ Music Commission Best Pacific Male Artist:

-PMN Best Pacific Group:
+Flava Best Pacific Group:

 NZ On Air Best Pacific Music Video:

 APRA Best Pacific Song:

 Base FM NZ & Island Base FM Samoa Best Pacific Hip Hop Artist: